axdg/dispatch-router/README.md

 # dispatch-router

-> A trie based router for client side redux apps
+> A router for client side redux apps

 ### Installation